nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 2.6.2 NCX Navigation Document

-The EPUB package must include an `ncx` navigation document as fall-back for older reading systems that have not implemented functionality for the EPUB 3 navigation document.
-This file is required to be named `nav.ncx`.
+The EPUB package may include an `ncx` navigation document as fall-back for older reading systems that have not implemented functionality for the EPUB 3 navigation document.
+It is not required by the EPUB specification, but it may be requested by the Ordering Agency.
+No `ncx` file should be included unless specifically requested.
+If requested, the file is required to be named `nav.ncx`.

 Refer to [http://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4.](http://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4.) for information about how the `ncx` file should be formed.
 Required elements are: